apache/arrow/docs/source/cpp/compute.rst

-The following table gives examples of how ``ndigits`` (for the ``round`` function) and ``multiple`` (for ``round_to_multiple`` and ``round_binary``) influence the operance performed, respectively.
+The following table gives examples of how ``ndigits`` (for the ``round`` function) and ``multiple`` (for ``round_to_multiple`` and ``round_binary``) influence the operation performed, respectively.

 +--------------------+-------------------+---------------------------+
 | Round ``multiple`` | Round ``ndigits`` | Operation performed       |